Noise Levels in South Roanoke, Roanoke, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 934 South Roanoke residents, or 31.4%, live above that level.
 By land area, 45.8% of South Roanoke is above 55 dBA.

 Average noise levels for South Roanoke residents, grouped by direction from the center of South Roanoke.
-Northern South Roanoke carries the highest population-weighted average; Southern South Roanoke carries the lowest.
-Just 20% of residents in Southern South Roanoke live in blocks above the EPA's 55 dBA threshold, about half the share in Northern South Roanoke.
+The highest population-weighted average is in southwestern South Roanoke; the lowest is in southeastern South Roanoke, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Central South Roanoke